 We have over 50 vendors selling food and merchandise!
 Many of our local downtown restaurants also offer grab and go options.
 There is something that will surely please every palate and budget!
 We encourage you to try the local restaurants (reservations recommended)!
 Downtown has some of the best food in the state and if you can’t get in on Stroll day, come back and give them a try!

 Stroll on State relies heavily on generous community sponsors.
 Over 50 businesses and organizations partner to put on Stroll each year.
 It truly is an event for the community and by the community.

 What can I do at Stroll on State?

 Both sides of the river feature food and merchandise vendors, live music, S’mores, Hot Chocolate, horse and wagon rides and more.
-The Stroll on State parade kicks off at 3PM and is not to be missed!
-The City of Rockford tree lighting and fireworks starts at 6PM!
+The Stroll on State parade kicks off at 2PM and is not to be missed!

 Cash or Credit?

 Have no fear, both are accepted!
-Many vendors and businesses accept credit and debit cards and for those that don’t, we have plenty of Illinois Bank & Trust ATM machines placed throughout the event footprint.
+Many vendors and businesses accept credit and debit cards and for those that don’t, we have plenty of IB&T ATM machines placed throughout the event footprint.